Hokid/vue-loaders/README.md

 ## Usage

-Before starting playing with loaders include some CSS to you bundle or page:
+Before starting playing with loaders include some CSS to your bundle or page:

 ```javascript
 import 'vue-loaders/dist/vue-loaders.css';